· 25 February 2020 ·

 - · photo: ©Bodleian Libraries, University of Oxford

 The photo above shows one of the books that Essex filched from Faro: Catechisms of instruction for those coming from the Muhammadan sect.
 To pastors and authorities.
-If you were a Catholic prelate in the land of the Inquisition, especially in the south, you had better know how to bring pragmatic Muslims to Christ.
-In 1609, thirty-three years after the book was published, Philip III decreed the expulsion of all Muslims and Christianised moriscos from Spain and Portugal.
-Moriscos, like the Jewish conversos before them, were assumed to be insincere in their new faith.
+If you were a Catholic prelate in the land of the Inquisition, especially in the south, you had better know how to bring pragmatic Spanish Muslims to Christ.
+Thirty-three years after the book was published Philip III decreed the expulsion of all Muslims and Christianised moriscos from Spain and Portugal.
+Moriscos, like the Jewish conversos before them, were assumed to be faking it, insincere in their new faith.
 After 1609 there was no further need to instruct and convert, as the infidels were booted out instead.

 To look inside: different copy, same contents [hathitrust.org].
 How good is your Latin?
 I doubt that Essex vetted his booty for its desirability as reading material.
 The Episcopal Library wasn’t the place to find The Canterbury Tales, after all.
-Looters grab what’s profitable, portable, and proximate.
+Looters grab what’s proximate, portable, and profitable.

 - • Warfare and Collection-Building: The Faro Raid of 1596 [tandfonline.com, paywall]